arob5/arob5.github.io/_posts/2024-08-15-prob-forecasting-calibration.md

 the most obvious being *how do you evaluate the quality of a probabilistic forecast?*
 If I predict that there is a 90% chance it will rain tomorrow but it doesn't rain, did I do a bad job?
-Or was my probabilistic forecast reasonable but the realized event just happened to fall in that 10% "no rain" tail?
+Or was my probabilistic forecast reasonable but the realized outcome just happened to fall in that 10% "no rain" tail?
 As we will see, trying to answer questions like these by intuition alone can lead to sub-optimal strategies and counterintuitive results.
 A mathematical theory of forecasting provides the foundation to rigorously study such questions.